NicolasBrg/NBPresents/README.md

 						"Y": -1,
 						"Z": -1
 					},
-					"SpecialCommand": "/say First present for Christmas!"     // Here is a commandthat will be used when a player has found the current present
+					"SpecialCommand": "/say First present for Christmas!"     // Here is a command that will be used when a player has found the current present
 				},
 				{
 					"DisplayName": "",